The Political Theory of Christ

-By the mid-twentieth century, the American understanding of religious freedom was also abolished.
-The national courts declared that America was now a “non-religious” society and that this was the real meaning of religious freedom.
+The American understanding of religious freedom was also abolished.
+The national courts now declared that America was a “non-religious” society and that this was the real meaning of religious freedom.
 But because there are no societies that are “non-religious,” what this actually meant was that there was now to be an established religion enforced through the state.
 Progressivism became America’s crypto-theocracy.

 The Political Theory of Christ is the first book to attempt to understand Christ’s political teaching as a complete theory of politics.
 It reveals the nature of that theory by demonstrating the radical effects of Christ’s teaching on the political history of the West and, in particular, upon American political history.
-The historical focus, throughout the narrative, is on how that separation of powers became the forcing-bed of Western political history.
+The historical focus, throughout the narrative, is on the story of how Christ’s political teaching became the forcing-bed of Western political history.

-Although the book ends on a pessimistic note, charting the radical decline of the American political experiment, it also predicts the coming destruction of American progressivism through the future creation of an even deeper separation of powers.
+The book ends on an optimistic note by predicting the coming overthrow of progressivism through the creation of an even deeper separation of powers.